 Give Your Performance Reviews to the Interviewer

-As your interview closes, hand (or email in the time of COVID) the hiring manager a file folder that holds your reviews.
-Tell the interviewer you thought they might be interested in what your managers have said about you and your job performance.
-You know, an instant reference check!
+As your interview closes, hand (or email in the time of COVID) the hiring manager a file folder that holds your reference list and your reviews.
+Tell the hiring manager you thought they might be interested in what other managers have said about you and your job performance.

 Why?
 Because it’s almost impossible to hold a file folder without opening it, especially if there’s something juicy, like a confidential performance review, inside it.
 And especially if it has your name on it.

 Conversely, it’s pretty easy to toss an envelope aside.

-Trust me, after you leave, they will flip the folder open and read the positive feedback that you have received from past managers.
+Trust me, after you leave, they will flip the folder open and read the positive feedback you have received from past managers.

 No Performance Reviews — Yet

 What if you don’t have any written performance reviews?
 If you’re working, it’s a good idea to ask your boss for one before you start making job applications.

-If they don’t want to prepare it for you, write it yourself and offer it your boss as a draft.
+If your boss doesn’t want to prepare it for you, write the review yourself and offer it to him/her as a draft.
 Ask for edits.
 Then copy it to your company’s form for your boss’s signature.

 The Speed Reference Check

-If the employer wants to hire you, your performance reviews might satisfy them to the extent that they forego further reference checking.
+If the employer wants to hire you, your performance reviews might satisfy them to the extent that they forego further employment reference checking.

 That can speed up a job offer by a week or two.
 I have seen it happen more than once.